Liquidation, ADL, Insurance Fund, IMR, MMR

 Throughout the lifecycle of an active position, if the following margin requirement is not met, the position is subject to liquidation.
 (Note: for simplicity of notation but without loss of generality, we assume the position considered does not have any funding).

-Margin >= Quantity * MaintenanceMarginRatio * MarkPrice - (MarkPrice - EntryPrice)
+For Longs: Margin >= Quantity * MaintenanceMarginRatio * MarkPrice - (MarkPrice - EntryPrice)

-Margin >= Quantity * MaintenanceMarginRatio * MarkPrice - (EntryPrice - MarkPrice)
+For Shorts: Margin >= Quantity * MaintenanceMarginRatio * MarkPrice - (EntryPrice - MarkPrice)